BeanstalkFarms/Beanstalk-Landing/content/posts/anticipated-replant-timeline.md

 **Friday, July 29th**

-* BIP-21 is proposed on [Snapshot](https://snapshot.org/#/beanstalkdao.eth).
+* _Around 9:00am PT / 12:00pm ET_: BIP-21 is proposed on [Snapshot](https://snapshot.org/#/beanstalkdao.eth).

 **Upon passage of BIP-21**

 * Remainder of the Water Treatment is applied, per [BIP-20](https://snapshot.org/#/beanstalkdao.eth/proposal/0xe47741c4bfa4ac97ad23bbec0db8b9a5f2efc3e1737b309476d90611698193f4).
-* Ownership of the Beanstalk contract is transferred from Publius to the [Beanstalk Community Multisig](https://docs.bean.money/governance/beanstalk/bcm-process) (BCM).
+* Ownership of the Beanstalk contract is transferred from Publius to the Beanstalk Community Multisig (BCM).
 * Beanstalk is Replanted, after which:
     * the Humidity (the interest rate on Fertilizer purchases) is reduced to 250%;
     * non-Deposited Unripe assets can be Picked and Deposited;